Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

 ![Alt Text](images/example17.png) <br/>

  I am currently now logged into the VM I created.
- Ran the command : "lsb_release -a" to confirm what version of Ubuntu i’m running and where I am currently located.
+ Ran the command : "lsb_release -a" to confirm what version of Ubuntu I’m running and where I am currently located.